 Estimated reading time: 4 minutes

 Have you started your winter pruning?
-If the leaves have fallen off your apple, pear, plum, peach, or nectarine trees, now’s the time to get started.
+If the leaves have fallen off your apple, pear, plum, peach, or nectarine trees (or any deciduous fruit or nut trees), now’s the time to get started.

 We talk a lot about pruning because we know it worries more than 50% of home growers.
 We explain our foolproof 7-step pruning method in this blog.